madnl/madnl.github.io/_posts/algo/2013-10-06-selection.md

 that this is just a translation of the algorithm as it is found [here](http://algs4.cs.princeton.edu/23quicksort/).

 So which one is faster?
-Let's benchmark these for `N = 10.000.000` an various values of K. For fun, lets also add the "median of 3" variant of quick-select where we choose the pivot more intelligently and also a version of the min-list algorithm where we use `java.util.PriorityQueue` instead of the Scala collection.
+Let's benchmark these for `N = 10.000.000` and various values of K. For fun, lets also add the "median of 3" variant of quick-select where we choose the pivot more intelligently and also a version of the min-list algorithm where we use `java.util.PriorityQueue` instead of the Scala collection.